ththugues44/Setup-Guide/signal-server/README.md

 git clone https://github.com/signalapp/Signal-Server.git && cd Signal-Server
 ```

 2. Create your own `config.yml`, put it inside `signal-server/service/config/`.
-You can take a look at the <a href="https://github.com/aqnouch/Setup-Guide/blob/master/signal-server/example-signal.yml">example here</a>.
+You can take a look at the [example here](../master/signal-server/example-signal.yml).

 3. Build the server